 ROC the Future serves as a catalyst for working together, across sectors, and along the entire educational continuum, to improve academic achievement for City of Rochester children.

 Our initial priority is improving the proportion of students reading at grade level in third-grade.
 This includes a focus on school readiness, attendance, and expanded learning opportunities.

-ROC the Future works through Collaborative Action Networks tasked with identifying appropriate measurements, indicators, and detailed action plans to improve outcomes related to our goals.
+ROC the Future works through Outcomes Teams and Collaborative Action Networks tasked with identifying appropriate measurements, indicators, and detailed action plans to improve outcomes related to our goals.
 ROC the Future is also committed to engaging parents, students, and the community in efforts to improve academic achievement.
 See the most recent report card measuring our progress and some of ROC the Future’s recent accomplishments and media coverage.

 Goal 1: Every Child is School Ready

 The first three years of a child’s life—when the human brain develops more rapidly than at any other time—are an opportunity for enormous social, emotional, physical, and intellectual growth.
 The pace of this growth depends on whether the child’s eagerness to learn is stimulated by his/her environment.
 For children to grow into successful adults, they need a supportive and healthy early environment.